 Funders ROLE DESCRIPTION PHASE INVOLVED ENGAGEMENT Funders Contributed to the initiative budget and overall governance of the donor collaborative that housed the initiative; reviewed and approved plans and budgets and each phase of the initiative; participated in learning activities related to the initiative several times throughout the year.
-Planning Design Grantmaking Implementation & Learning Very light Committee Members Funders who sat on Shared Insight's Advocacy/Policy Committee that initiated this work; played an active role during the planning phase; participated in learning activities related to the initiative about every other month; responsible for bringing learning back to their home organizations.
-Planning Design Grantmaking Implementation Learning Very light Committee Co-Chairs Members of Shared Insight's Advocacy/Policy Committee who were more active and involved with planning this work; met regularly with the project sponsor and project managers throughout the initiative to offer feedback and guidance.
-PlanningDesignGrantmakingImplementation& Learning Light Funder Representatives One funder representative joined the Design Team as liaison with Shared Insight's funder committee; two funder representatives joined the Grantmaking Group.
+Planning Design Grantmaking Implementation &amp; Learning Very light Committee Members Funders who sat on Shared Insight's Advocacy/Policy Committee that initiated this work; played an active role during the planning phase; participated in learning activities related to the initiative about every other month; responsible for bringing learning back to their home organizations. work; played an active role during the planning Design Grantmaking Implementation Committee Co-Chairs Members of Shared Insight's Advocacy/Policy Committee who were more active and involved with planning this work; met regularly with the project sponsor and project managers throughout the initiative to offer feedback and guidance. ularly with • Design Funder Representatives One funder representative joined the Design Team as liaison with Shared Insight's funder committee; two funder representatives joined the Grantmaking Group.
 The funder representatives participated as observers and were charged with bringing their observations and learning back to the funder committee and beyond.
-Planning Design Grantmaking Medium Project manage ers and support and support team ' ROLE DESCRIPTION PHASE INVOLVED ENGAGEMENT Project Sponsor The managing director of Fund for Shared Insight was responsible for hiring the Consultants and supervising the project under the direction of the Advocacy/Policy Committee.
-Planning Design Grantmaking Implementation & Learning Medium Support Team Support from Fund for Shared Insight and Rockefeller Philanthropy Advisors' team of staff and contractors included grants administration, disbursing payments, communications, design, equity/diversity/inclusion support, logistics, and more.
-Planning Design Grantmaking Implementation & Learning Medium Facilitators & project managers The project managers planned and implemented each phase of the initiative under the direction of the project sponsor.
+Insight's funder committee; two funder representatives joined ntmaking Group.
+The funder representatives participated as ers and were charged with bringing their observations and Project manage ers and support and support team 1 1 ROLE DESCRIPTION PHASE INVOLVED ENGAGEMENT Project Sponsor rThe managing director of Fund for Shared Insight was responsible for hiring the Consultants and supervising the project under the direction of the Advocacy/Policy Committee.• Planning • Design • Grantmaking • Implementation & Learning Medium Support Team Support from Fund for Shared Insight and Rockefeller Philanthropy Advisors' team of staff and contractors included grants administration, disbursing payments, communications, design, equity/diversity/inclusion support, logistics, and more.
+Planning Design Grantmaking Implementation &amp; Learning Medium project managersinitiative under the direction of the project sponsor.
 Consultants with expertise in participatory philanthropy and group work served as facilitators and project managers.
-They were responsible for supporting the Design Team, Grantmaking Group, and Learning Community meetings and asynchronous collaboration.
-(These roles could be separated.)
-Planning Design Grantmaking Implementation & Learning Significant
+They were responsible for• Design • Grantm • Implem 0 Significant